Induction of Rafale aircraft into Indian Air Force by 2022: IAF Chief | Law-Order

 IAF Chief RKS Bhadauria on Saturday said the induction of 36 Rafale aircraft into the Indian Air Force would take place by 2022.

-The IAF is absolutely on target with respect to the Rafale induction plan, he said while responding to a reporters' query on timeline for receiving the 36 fighter jets from France.
+The IAF is absolutely on target with respect to the Rafale induction plan, he said while responding to a reporters' query on the timeline for receiving all the 36 fighter jets from France.

 So, broadly, we are absolutely on target on the Rafale induction plan.

-On the operationalisation plan, you are aware, we are fully operational.. so, in terms of time, we will be absolutely on time,'' he told reporters after reviewing the Combined Graduation Parade (CGP) at the Air Force Academy in Dundigal here.
+On the operationalization plan, you are aware, we are fully operational..
+So, in terms of time, we will be absolutely on time,'' he told reporters after reviewing the Combined Graduation Parade (CGP) at the Air Force Academy in Dundigal here.

 In 2016, India had signed an inter-governmental agreement with France to procure 36-Rafale jets at a cost Rs 59,000 crore.